Subb: 1996–1999: Underworld Records years

-2000-2002: Stomp Records years (Part one)
+2000–2002: Stomp Records years (Part one)

 In September 1999, Subb signed to Stomp Records and in March 2000, Subb released "Until the party ends".
 This record was a new chapter in the band's young career with its mix of raw energy of punk rock with sweet stylings of ska and reggae music.
 They have toured extensively in 2000 to support "Until the party ends".
 After taking part in the national Vans "State of the Union" Tour with label-mates Reset and Men O' Steel, the band went on to play the Montreal and Toronto stops of the Vans Warped Tour.
 Also, they have toured a lot in Quebec, Ontario and the Canadian east coast with bands such as Less Than Jake, Suicide Machines, Strung Out, No Motiv, Samiam and The Planet Smashers.
 The videos for the singles "L.A.
 Beach Bum" brought their sound to a wider audience as it was put into heavy rotation on MusiquePlus and has been featured on Much Music as well as being the indie spotlight.

-2001 started off well for the band has they played the MusiquePlus "Jam des neiges 2001" alongside Orgy and Crazy Town in front of an audience of 10 000 people.
-In April, Subb crossed the pond and toured Europe for 3 weeks, playing gigs all across Switzerland and Germany.
-As soon as they got back from Europe, they were on the road again, this time touring Canada from coast to coast with ska superstars The Planet Smashers.
-After the two-month tour, Subb played again at the Vans Warped tour on the local Union stage, in front of 8000 crazy fans, in Montreal and Toronto.
-The launch of the re-released "The Ultimate Highstep to Hell" was played in front of a sold-out crowd at Montreal's The Spectrum.
+In early 2001, Subb performed at the MusiquePlus "Jam des neiges 2001" alongside Orgy and Crazy Town, then toured Europe for three weeks across Switzerland and Germany before embarking on a coast-to-coast Canadian tour with The Planet Smashers.
+They subsequently appeared at the Vans Warped Tour in Montreal and Toronto and hosted a sold-out launch event at Montreal's The Spectrum for the re-release of "The Ultimate Highstep to Hell."